-For starters, CBD interacts primarily with the endocannabinoid system — the series of receptors and eicosanoids (called endocannabinoids) that regulate homeostasis throughout the body.
+The ECS consists of a series of receptors and eicosanoids (called endocannabinoids) that regulate homeostasis (balance) throughout the body.
 There are endocannabinoid receptors found on virtually every organ in the human body, with the highest concentration in the central nervous system.

 The endocannabinoid system functions like “read receipts” used in text messages.